imperva/dsfkit/README.md

     ```bash
     terraform apply -auto-approve
     ```
-   You will be prompted you to input the access_key, secret_key and region variables.
+   You will be prompted to input the AWS access key, AWS secret key and AWS region variables.
    At this stage, the Installer Machine is initializing and will automatically create all necessary resources (Hub, GWs, etc.).

-   This should take about 30 minutes.
+   This should take a few minutes.

-7. After the first phase of the deployment is completed, it outputs the following ssh commands, for example:
+7. After the first phase of the deployment is completed, it outputs the following SSH commands, for example:

     ```bash
-    installer_machine_ssh_command = "ssh -i ssh_keys/installer_ssh_key ec2-user@3.70.181.17"
+    installer_machine_ssh_command = "ssh -i ssh_keys/dsf_ssh_key-default ec2-user@3.69.20.130"
-    logs_tail_ssh_command = "ssh -o StrictHostKeyChecking='no' -i ssh_keys/installer_ssh_key ec2-user@3.70.181.17 -C 'sudo tail -f /var/log/user-data.log'"
+    logs_tail_ssh_command = "ssh -o StrictHostKeyChecking='no' -i ssh_keys/dsf_ssh_key-default ec2-user@3.69.20.130 -C 'sudo tail -f /var/log/user-data.log'"
     ```

 8. The second and last phase of the deployment runs in the background.
 To follow it and know when it is completed run the `logs_tail_ssh_command` which appears in the first phase output.